Last updated

 Setting up BoxLang servers on various cloud platforms involves a series of steps to ensure efficient deployment and management.
 Below is a brief introduction to setting up BoxLang servers on AWS, Azure, Google Cloud, and IBM Cloud.
+You can find much more information here:

 AWS offers Elastic Compute Cloud (EC2) instances for running BoxLang servers.
 To deploy: